leapfrogtechnology/async-store/README.md

 Gets the short unique store id created for the current context/scope.

+Note: This is same as `getId();` the difference being it only returns the first 8 characters.

 - `@returns {string | undefined}` - Returns the short unique store id.

 ```js